Learn more...

 I guess it’s okay to be lazy and assuming with regarding to career management, as long as you got a job, but when that job ends (for a variety of reasons), you will regret it, and it can set you back months (and months and months).

-5 Responses to “The Lazy Careerist”
+5 thoughts on “The Lazy Careerist”

-I agree in general with what you are saying.
+1. I agree in general with what you are saying.
 The key is don’t be lazy and plan ahead.
 For me, and others, I think the hardest part is finding factual data to base your career plans.
-This is exactly why we started http://jobtitled.com .
+This is exactly why we started https://jobtitled.com .
 It brings an analytical approach to career management.

-So Jason, I want to write this book with you.
+2. So Jason, I want to write this book with you.
 When do I get to be one of your expert writers so that I can grow your immense empire.
 I like the Lazy Careerist.
 I want to meet him or her.